Overview

 Interim Associate Provost, Health

 Dr. Adam D.G.
 Baxter-Jones, PhD, joined the University of Saskatchewan (USask) faculty in 2000 and has held a number of leadership roles during his time on campus.
-These positions include Associate Dean (Graduate Education and Research) College of Kinesiology (2008-2010, 2011-2012), Acting Dean College of Kinesiology (2010-2011), Interim Dean, College of Graduate and Postdoctoral Studies (2013-2017).
-He currently serves the university as the Interim Associate Provost, Health, in the USask Health Sciences.
+These positions include associate dean (2008-10, 2011-12) and acting dean (2010-11) at the College of Kinesiology and interim dean at the College of Graduate and Postdoctoral Studies (2013-17).
+He currently serves the university as the interim associate provost, health, in the USask Health Sciences.

 Dr. Baxter-Jones’s program of research concerns the growth and maturation of children pertaining to body composition development in relation to physical activity, sport, and exercise.
-He is a recipient of the 2015 University of Saskatchewan’s Distinguished Researcher Award and the 2012 Saskatchewan Health Research Foundation Achievement Award.
+He is a recipient of the 2024 Society for the Study of Human Biology (SSHB) Tanner Memorial Medal, the 2015 University of Saskatchewan Distinguished Researcher Award and the 2012 Saskatchewan Health Research Foundation Achievement Award.

-He is a member of the Canadian Institute of Health’s (CIHR) College of Reviewers and currently the Scientific Officer on CIHR’s Social & Developmental Aspects of Children’s and Youth’s Health (CHI) committee.
+He is a member of the Canadian Institute of Health’s (CIHR) College of Reviewers and currently the chair on CIHR’s Social & Developmental Aspects of Children’s and Youth’s Health (CHI) committee.

 In 2021, Dr. Baxter-Jones was named in a Stanford University report as one of the world’s top 2 per cent most-cited scientists in various disciplines.
 His research work has been cited approximately 15,000 times across hundreds of papers, including in prestigious journals such as Nature and The Lancet.